Research must serve the world, not just the academy.

 03 — Principles

 Scholarship that remains trapped in journals accomplishes little.
-The most valuable research is that which finds its way into decisions, enterprises, and policies — transforming how communities live and organizations operate.
+The most valuable research finds its way into decisions, enterprises, and policies.

-The challenges facing African communities — in land management, health systems, technology adoption — demand solutions of extraordinary sophistication.
+The challenges facing African communities demand solutions of extraordinary sophistication.
 Those who understand this complexity are best positioned to lead innovation globally.

 The most intractable problems sit at the intersection of multiple fields.
-Solving them requires people willing to cross boundaries — between health and business, between technology and community, between theory and practice.
+Solving them requires people willing to cross boundaries.

-Whether publishing research, building a venture, or advising an organization, the standard is the same: intellectual honesty, operational transparency, and an unwavering commitment to the people and communities the work is meant to serve.
+Whether publishing research, building a venture, or advising an organization: intellectual honesty, operational transparency, and commitment to the communities the work is meant to serve.

 For Press & Event Organizers